 Fronting is when someone is named as the main driver on a car insurance policy when they are not actually the person who drives the car most.
 It is most commonly done by parents who list themselves as the main driver on their child's car to bring the premium down.

 Fronting is insurance fraud.
-According to the Association of British Insurers (ABI), people found guilty of fronting face serious consequences:
+According to the ABI, people found guilty of fronting face serious consequences:

 | Consequence of fronting | What it means for you |